domxjs/domxjs.github.io/README.md

   - **Browser** - Canvas (2010), Web Animation API – Spec 2012, Chrome/Firefox 2014 - Experimental
 - UI Components
   - **Libraries** - JQueryUI (2007), ExtJs (2007), Backbone (2010), Angular (2010), Ember (2011), React (2013), Webix (2013), Vue (2014), Svelte (2016), SolidJS (2018)
-  - **Browser** - Platform - 2017
+  - **Browser** - Custom Elements with templates and Shadow DOM (2017)
 - State Management
   - **Proprietary** Patterns: Observerables, Repositories, Pub/Sub, Flux, UDDF, DDD, etc.
   - **Libraries** - Redux (2015), RxJs (2015), Vuex (2015), Mobx (2016), Akita (2018), Recoil (2020), NgXS (2018), Hookstate (2019)
-  - **Browser** - Only patterns and toos such as localStorage, sessionStorage, IndexDB
+  - **Browser** - Only patterns and API's such as localStorage, sessionStorage, IndexDB
 - URL Routing
   - **Libraries** - Ember router (2011), React router (2014), Angular router (2015), navigo (2015), tildeio router (2016)
   - **Browser** - History API - push/replace state (2010)

 Why do you need a framework when all of this is built into the browser?
-Of course, there will always be a need for libraries.
-No one wants to build the 483rd date component by hand and if there is need for intense animations the Web Animation API probably wont cut it.

-However, there are significant long term benefits to sticking with the platform as the first choice when possible.
+There are significant long term benefits to sticking with the platform as the first choice when possible.
 Standards, backwards compatibility, security, speed.

 It does not take any longer to learn how to develop on the browser platform than to learn any other library or framework.
-And those skills will be transferrable.
+And those skills are transferrable.

-In many cases there is a strong argument to be made that when using libraries and frameworks, the additional complexity can add a significant amount of more code and immediate technical debt.
+In many cases there is a strong argument to be made that when using libraries and frameworks, the additional proprietary complexity can add a significant amount of more code and immediate technical debt.

-### Resistance to change
+## Resistance to change
 Each step going from proprietary to library to platform runs up against resistance before adoption.
 The larger the company backing the library, the higher the resistance due to investment.

 But would you still choose to use prototype.js today?
 Or choose to use require over import on